jackkershaw/vital-signs/README.md

 - Added a read more button to the bottom of the home page which links to the news page.

+- Used framer motion to add animation to my header opening and closing on mobile.
+Because of the nature of animating this, I found it simpler to have separate code for mobile and desktop here.

 # Running on your machine

 ### Run Next.js in development mode: